vippsas/vipps-solutions/ev-charging/README.md

 ![EV charging](images/ev-charging-process-icons.png)

-The best drop-in charging flow provides QR codes that can be scanned by the customer with their phone's camera or the Vipps MobilePay app.
+The best drop-in charging flow provides QR codes that can be scanned by the customer with their phone's camera or with their Vipps or MobilePay app.

 ## Prerequisites